sigsum/sigsum/doc/design.md

 there is an ongoing attack against a claimant's distributed infrastructure.
 Interested parties can look for that.

+_Monitoring_ -- as in inspecting the log for sigsums that interest you -- can be viewed as a separate 4th step.
+A monitor implements the verifier role and is necessarily ecosystem specific.
+For example, it requires knowledge of public verification keys, what the opaque data is, and where the opaque data is located.

-#### Summary
+### 3.2 - Summary
 Sigsum logs are sharded and shut down at predefined times.
 A sigsum log can shut down _safely_ because verification on the believer-side is not interactive.
 The difficulty of bypassing public logging is based on the difficulty of controlling enough independent witnesses.
-Witnesses cosign tree heads to make them trustworthy.
+A witness verifies that a log's checkpoint is correct before cosigning.

 Claimants, verifiers, and witnesses interact with the log using an HTTP(S) API.
 A claimant must prove that they own a domain name as an anti-spam mechanism.
 Believers interact with the log _indirectly_ through their claimant's existing distribution mechanism.
-It is the claimant's job to log sigsums, distribute necessary proofs of public logging, and look for new claims in the log.
-Other parties than the claimant may also take on the verifier role.
+It is the claimant's job to log sigsums and distribute necessary proofs of public logging.
+It is the verifier's job to look for new statements in the log and alert an arbiter if any claim is false.

 An overview of the entire system is provided in Figure 2.
 ```
 TODO: add complete system overview.
 See drafty figure in archive.
 - Make terminology consistent with Figure 1
 - E.g., s/Monitor/Verifier
-- E.g., s/leaves/claims
+- E.g., s/leaves/statements
 - Add arbiter
 ```

-### A peek into the details
+### 4 - A peek into the details
 Our bird's view introduction skipped many details that matter in practise.
 Some of these details are presented here using a question-answer format.
 A question-answer format is helpful because it is easily modified and extended.

-#### What is the point of having a shard hint?
+#### 4.1 - What is the point of having a shard hint?
 Unlike X.509 certificates which already have validity ranges, a checksum does not carry any such information.
 Therefore, we require that a claimant selects a _shard hint_.
 The selected shard hint must be in the log's _shard interval_.
 A